bsu-cs-jb/cs-411-docs/project-03b/specification.md

 - See the [Demos]({{ site.baseurl}}/demos/) page for the [Fetch API Auth]({{ site.baseurl}}/demos/fetch-auth/) demo built on the [lecture-12-11-mon repo](https://github.com/bsu-cs-jb/lecture-12-11-mon).
+- NOTE: The fetch API demo won't work in the browser due to CORS issues.
 - I sent everyone their client id and secret in a Canvas message.
 Those credentials should work in this Demo app if you paste them in and hit Fetch Token.